Small Business Loan Terms: What Affects Them?

 4. The Size of Your Down Payment

 How would you feel if you boarded a commercial airplane and the pilot already had a parachute on?
-Probably not very safe.
+Most likely, you wouldn’t feel very safe if that was the case and would second guess the safety of the flight.

 5. Type of Business